What to Do When You Hire an Employee for the First Time

 This article will cover the things small business owners must legally do when hiring a new employee, as well as suggestions on what you should keep in mind when hiring your first employee.

-When hiring a new employee, in addition to the headache and cost associated with the hire (more on this below), there are tax, safety, benefits, and privacy related legal issues which must be resolved on your end.
+When hiring a new employee there are tax, safety, benefits, and privacy related legal issues which must be resolved on your end.
 Many of the legal obligations below are also covered by the federal government's "Business USA" small business website, which contains detailed descriptions, FAQs, and requirements for small businesses.

 - Obtain an Employer Identification Number: Employer identification numbers (EIN) are employer tax IDs and are necessary in order to report taxes and submit other documentation to the Internal Revenue Service (IRS).
 You'll need an EIN to report information about employees to state agencies as well.
 To obtain an EIN, you'll need to file IRS Form SS-4.
 You can call the IRS at (800) 829-4933 or apply online on the IRS website.

-- Set up a system to withhold taxes: Not only do you need to keep good records to monitor your business, the IRS requires that employers keep records of employment taxes for at least four years.
+- Set up a system to withhold taxes: The IRS requires that employers keep records of employment taxes for at least four years.
 Employers must submit Form W-4 (filled out by employees) to the IRS.
 W-4s are forms which state how much will be withheld from each paycheck.
 Additionally, employers must report each year how much they've paid in wages and withheld in taxes by filing a Form W-2.
 See "Tax Agencies: State Guide" for more details pertaining to your state.

-- Verify the employee's eligibility to work in the United States: Within three days of hiring an employee, employers must complete an Employment Eligibility Verification Form (Form I-9) to confirm the employee's eligibility to work in the U.S. The I-9 doesn't need to be submitted to the government, it just needs to be kept on file with the employer for three years after hire or one year after termination, whichever is later.
+- Verify the employee's eligibility to work in the United States: Within three days of hiring an employee, employers must complete an Employment Eligibility Verification Form (Form I-9) to confirm the employee's eligibility to work in the U.S. The I-9 needs to be kept on file with the employer for three years after hire or one year after termination, whichever is later.

 - Register the new employee with the state's reporting system: Employers must report new and re-hired employees with their state's agency within 20 days of hiring.
 For information on your state's new hire reporting system, visit the U.S. Small Business Administration's (SBA's) "New Hire Reporting for Your State."